How we make digital content accessible to deaf and blind users, and why inclusive content benefits everyone.

 What is assistive technology?

-Alright so the first thing I want to cover is the idea of assistive technology which is also abbreviated as at so you’ll see that throughout my slides today assistive technology is based on the idea that accessibility is for everyone and the the sort of famous within accessibility within digital accessibility circles of the famous sort of story of how accessibility can be for everyone in actual fact is what is known as the curb cut effect the the idea of cutting ramps essentially into curbs was originally begun in the united states around the time that veterans began to return from the second world war and it’s emerged as one of the things that we all take for granted in our daily life and we all benefit from if you've ever been pushing or pulling something on wheels you would certainly know this firsthand or you know yeah so the idea is that this is true across a lot of things that pertain to accessibility so just because the things that we talk about today uh might be necessary for people with certain disabilities to actually be able to fully participate the addition of accessibility features is generally helpful for everyone.
+Alright so the first thing I want to cover is the idea of assistive technology which is also abbreviated as at so you’ll see that throughout my slides today assistive technology is based on the idea that accessibility is for everyone and the the sort of famous within accessibility within digital accessibility circles of the famous sort of story of how accessibility can be for everyone in actual fact is what is known as the curb cut effect—the idea of cutting ramps essentially into curbs was originally begun in the United States around the time that veterans began to return from the Second World War and it’s emerged as one of the things that we all take for granted in our daily life and we all benefit from if you've ever been pushing or pulling something on wheels you would certainly know this firsthand or you know yeah so the idea is that this is true across a lot of things that pertain to accessibility so just because the things that we talk about today uh might be necessary for people with certain disabilities to actually be able to fully participate the addition of accessibility features is generally helpful for everyone.

-You may have even just a quick point on that last slide you may have even noticed that that’s true with things like watching uh youtube or television with captions on and the sound off for example another important framing piece for this is that the web content accessibility guidelines which we we refer to in training and I may refer to in conversations with campus partners is a set of guidelines that we are required to meet in order to remain in compliance uh with the accessibility expectations that are placed on us and that regulate us because the excess not to put too fine a point on it but accessibility is the law in the past year I've had a good opportunity to learn about this because we and we were investigated by the u.s department of education’s office for civil rights this was actually the reopening of an existing investigation but in any way in any case it was successfully concluded but it’s the type of thing that can happen at any time and since the website is constantly changing we definitely need to make sure that we uh keeping it accessible as we develop the site and as we add content to it.
+You may have even just a quick point on that last slide you may have even noticed that that’s true with things like watching uh youtube or television with captions on and the sound off for example another important framing piece for this is that the web content accessibility guidelines which we we refer to in training and I may refer to in conversations with campus partners is a set of guidelines that we are required to meet in order to remain in compliance uh with the accessibility expectations that are placed on us and that regulate us because the excess not to put too fine a point on it but accessibility is the law in the past year I've had a good opportunity to learn about this because we and we were investigated by the U.S. Department of Education’s Office for Civil Rights—this was actually the reopening of an existing investigation; in any case it was successfully concluded—but it’s the type of thing that can happen at any time and since the website is constantly changing we definitely need to make sure that we are keeping it accessible as we develop the site and as we add content to it.